JCGuest/wtf1/README.md

 Using some clever algorithms; it takes input from the user via text or speech-to-text, translates that query into a request to the [Ergast Developer API](https://ergast.com/mrd/), and returns the results.

+### Demo

 The "master" branch is optimized for production as it is hosted [here](https://wtf1raceresults.herokuapp.com/).
 That is the beta but basic functionality should be available.
+The production build can be found in `./views/build`.

 ### To Deploy